Dance Parade Inc is a 501(c)3 non-profit presenter of 100+ unique styles of dance.

 We send certified teaching artists to schools and community centers.
 Participants discover they can communicate vital feelings and ideas by dancing, and gain insight into other cultures.
 We support emerging dance groups by reaching broad audiences and document their artistry, which they use for fundraising and promotion.

 Our root is social justice.
 Our rhythm is unity.
 In the 1800’s, ballroom dancing was deemed devil’s work.
 In the 1920’s, New York City enacted the Cabaret Law to stem interracial dancing in Harlem Jazz Clubs.
 Nazi Germany banned “anarchistic” Swing Dancing in the 1930’s.
-Even recently, in 2006, a New York State Supreme Court ruled that, unlike other forms of art, social dance was not a constitutionally protected form of expression.
+Even today, although the Cabaret Law was repealed, racist era zoning laws still prohibit dancing in 80% of New York City.
 We stand for all dancers, including you.